Words create our reality. And you have to be really careful – really careful with those words in your relationship or

 If your answer for things becoming happier is for the other person to change, then that’s a problem.
 The only thing you have control over is yourself.
-Take a risk, and try tweaking your own behavior.
-Hopefully, your partner will respond.
+Take a risk and try tweaking your own behavior.
+Hopefully, your partner will respond and do the same.

 If barbs have been slung around, it may take an apology and forgiveness on both sides.
-Nan and John could’ve “stayed mad” but instead they laughed and apologized..
-I certainly have had to ask for forgiveness in my own relationship, and have given it.
+Nan and John could’ve “stayed mad” but instead they laughed and apologized.